 All Journalism majors are required to take one Economics course.
 Journalism majors can choose from:

-All Public Communication, Film and Media Arts and Communication Studies majors are required to take either one economics course or MKTG-250.
+All Public Relations and Strategic Communication, Film and Media Arts, and Communication Studies majors are required to take either one economics course or MKTG-250.
 Students in these majors can choose from:

 Minor or Second Major

-For Broadcast Journalism, Communication Studies, Film and Media Arts, Print Journalism and Public Communication, a minor or second major outside the School of Communication is required.
-Students should discuss with their SOC advisor how much room they have in their four year plan and decide on a minor or second major.
+For majors in Communication Studies, Film and Media Arts, Journalism, and Public Relations and Strategic Communication, a minor or second major outside the School of Communication is required.
+Students should discuss with their SOC academic advisor how much room they have in their graduation plan in order to assist in their decision whether to pursue a minor or second major.
 See the minors offered at AU

 Transferring in Communication courses

-12 credit hours of communication courses may be transferred in prior to matriculation at AU with SOC academic advisor approval.
+12 credit hours of communication courses may be transferred in prior to matriculation at AU and counted toward SOC major requirements, with SOC academic advisor approval.

-Only 2 communication courses may be taken abroad with prior approval from your SOC academic advisor.
+2 communication courses, worth a total of 6 credit hours, may be taken abroad with prior approval from your SOC academic advisor.

 School of Communication students are required to maintain a cumulative grade point average of 2.50 in order to enroll in Communication courses at the 300 level or above.
-Students who earn a cumulative grade point average between 2.00 - 2.49 will be placed on academic alert and required to meet with their academic advisor to develop a plan for raising their cumulative grade point average to a minimum 2.50.
-If students do not raise their cumulative GPA to a minimum 2.5, students should consider declaring a different major.
-In addition to meeting with their academic advisors and instructors, students will want to visit the Academic Support Center to utilize these academic student services.
+Students who earn a cumulative grade point average between 2.00 - 2.49 will be placed on academic warning and are required to meet with their academic advisor to develop a plan for raising their cumulative grade point average to a minimum 2.50.
+If students do not raise their cumulative GPA to a minimum 2.5 after one semester, they will be placed on academic probation and may face eventual academic dismissal.
+Students have the option of changing their major to one outside the School of Communication.
+In addition to meeting with their academic advisors and instructors, students should visit the Academic Support and Access Center to utilize academic support services.